Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Proof of Lemma and the ergodicity of the invariant measures

-We proved in the previous sections that $R (\overline H) \subset R (H)$.
-Moreover for each element in $R(\overline H)$ there is a well defined measure $\mu_{\alpha , A}$ such that $ \rho(\mu_{\alpha , A})=\alpha, \varphi_H^*(\mu_{\alpha , A})=\mu_{\alpha , A}, A_H(\mu_{\alpha , A})=A$.
+We proved in the previous sections that $\overline R (H) \subset R (H)$.
+Moreover for each element $(\alpha, A)$ in $\overline R (H)$ there is a well defined measure $\meas_{\alpha , A}$ such that $ \rho(\meas_{\alpha , A})=\alpha, \varphi_H^*(\meas_{\alpha , A})=\meas_{\alpha , A}, A_H(\meas_{\alpha , A})=A$.

 We want to figure out whether the measures thus found are ergodic, or whether we can find the minimal number of ergodic measures.
-Indeed, we assume there are ergodic measures $\mu_1, ..., \mu_q$ generating all the measures we obtained.
+Indeed, we assume there are ergodic measures $\meas_1, ..., \meas_q$ generating all the measures we obtained.
 For this, we need the measures we found to be contained in a polytope with $q$ vertices.
-Since we know that the projection of $R (H)$ on $ {\mathbb R}^{n}$ contains an open set , we must have $q\geq n+1$.
+Since we know that if $\overline H\not\equiv 0$ the projection of $\overline R (H)$ on $ {\mathbb R}^{n}$ contains an open set (Lemma \ref{fundlemma} of section \ref{Appendix-crit}), hence the same holds for $R(H)$ and we must have $q\geq n+1$.
 If moreover $R (H)$ contains an open set in ${\mathbb R}^{n+1}$, necessarily we shall have $q\geq n+2$.
-We could also consider a simpler question: among the invariant measures we found, which ones can be considered combination of others ?
-Clearly, we can consider the convex hull of $R(\overline H)$: then extremal points of this hull cannot be in the convex combinations of the same.
-This provides a lot of such measures, for example if $R (\overline H)$ is strictly convex.
+We thus proved

+\begin{proposition} If $\overline H \not\equiv 0$ then there are at least $n+1$ distinct ergodic measures for $\varphi^1$. \end{proposition} In fact by our argument, there is at least one ergodic measure for each extreme point of $\bar R(H)$.